-Google Founders Brin, Page Step Down; Pichai Takes Over As Alphabet CEO
+Google Founders Sergey Brin And Larry Page Step Down From Top Roles

 Ending an era at the Internet's biggest search company, Google co-founders Sergey Brin and Larry Page are leaving their leadership roles and CEO Sundar Pichai will become chief executive of both Google and its parent company, Alphabet.

 Page is stepping down as CEO of Alphabet, while Brin is resigning as its president.
-They will remain board members of Alphabet, a company that overseas not just Google but also research into artificial intelligence and self-driving cars.
+They will remain board members of Alphabet, a company that oversees not just Google but also research into artificial intelligence and self-driving cars.

 Page and Brin founded Google in 1998 when they were Stanford students.
 They made Google into one of the world's largest, most profitable companies, dominating online search, digital advertising and video.